-At Fireman Daya & Company, we have many years of cumulative experience litigating claims on behalf of accident victims, including individuals that have suffered product liability injuries.
+At Fireman Daya & Co., we have many years of cumulative experience litigating claims on behalf of accident victims, including individuals that have suffered product liability injuries.
 Our product liability lawyers specialize in claims arising from dangerous or defective vehicle safety features, household and consumer goods, and children’s products.

 We provide free consultations for new clients to review your case and discuss potential options.
 Contact us online to make an appointment, or call our office at 416-967-9100.